-Disclaimer: obviously, guys can listen to these podcasts as well but, for the most part, these podcasts are aimed at women hence I’ve said these are podcasts for creative young women.
+Disclaimer: Obviously, guys can listen to these podcasts as well but, for the most part, these podcasts are aimed at women hence I’ve said these are podcasts for creative young women.

 I adore this podcast!
 It is run by Sara Tasker, a genius on Instagram with a feed many would kill for.
 She is an extremely personable lady with a young child and relatable life issues who, as the name suggests, is authentic online.
-She does not bullshit about how easy social media is – as it isn’t.
+She does not bullshit about how easy social media is.
+As it isn’t.
 It is great to listen to her podcasts, normally hosted with other social media masterminds who discuss and discover how they use their social media to promote their businesses.
 It’s really interesting and inspiring.

 The Debrief is a website with lots of articles on different lifestyle topics for women, ranging in topics from fashion to sex.
 Stevie and Tessa who host the podcast, discuss the issues of adulting in each episode sometimes with guests.
 It is uplifting to hear them discuss everyday issues without any taboo or qualms about what they say.
 Definitely, a ‘big-sister’ podcast to get some advice about the truth of what life is like in your twenties.

 I love The Pool website, it is a fantastic place to read opinion pieces, hear the latest gossip in a tactful and insightful way as well as learn new things.
-The podcast is no exception, with a variety of different episodes having been posted since it went live a few years ago.
-Some episodes are guests on their own discussing their latest projects – i.e. an author did a show for 30 minutes discussing her research for her latest book.
+The podcast is no exception.
+With a variety of different episodes having been posted since it went live a few years ago.
+Some episodes are guests on their own discussing their latest projects. i.e. an author did a show for 30 minutes discussing her research for her latest book.
 They also have chatty episodes between two of the contributing writers, and interviews with celebrities with the creator of The Pool.
 A real mix of episodes to listen to on your commute and lunch break.

 A kind of spin-off podcast to Emma Gannon’s Ctrl Alt Delete (another favourite of mine).
-Get It Off Your Breasts is a podcast is hosted by Emma and Lliana Bird and each episode is a different interview with a various celeb/influencer who come on specifically to discuss up to three things that they want to ‘get off their breasts’.
-Topics have included mansplaining, feminism, trophy wives, celeb-shaming and money guilt.
+Get It Off Your Breasts is a podcast is hosted by Emma and Lliana Bird and each episode is a different interview with various celebs/influencers who come on specifically to discuss up to three things that they want to ‘get off their breasts’.
+Topics have included mansplaining, feminism, trophy wives, celeb-shaming, and money guilt.
 It’s still early days for this podcast but the episodes have been really interesting and I can’t wait for them to post more.

 Pretty Normal Me podcast is a spin-off of the popular blog started by Emily Clarkson.
-In the podcast, she discusses life plans, mental health, language, kindness and generally everything we ‘normal’ women go through.
+In the podcast, she discusses life plans, mental health, language, kindness, and generally everything we ‘normal’ women go through.
 It’s a podcast that lets you know that you’re not alone when you feel crap that size 16 jeans don’t fit you in Topshop (when you’re a size 12 everywhere else.
 Or that social media sometimes give you anxiety.